kopiro/siriwave/README.md

 ```

 and it results in 3 different colored waves + 1 support wave that needs to be there.

+Here you set:

+- `supportLine`: only one of these curves must have this to `true`, it will be used to draw the support line
+- `color`: the color of the wave

 #### `start()`